Publishing from Notion

 4. Updating the page

-If you need an instant invalidation (e.g. removing legally-sensitive content), the dashboard's Settings → Cache panel has a Purge button that drops the cached record map immediately.
+If you need an instant invalidation (e.g. removing legally-sensitive content), the dashboard's Settings → Cache panel has a Purge button that drops the cached record map immediately, forcing the next request to fetch fresh from Notion.

 5. URL format quirks